nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The implementation of the feature had to be carefully designed, as we had to consider the different ways a user might use the program and handle them properly such that the program will not crash (e.g. if the user deletes a document that they added to PIVOT).

-In implementing the `Undo` feature, we had to consider how to properly store the old data.
-The `Undo` feature was not easy to implement, where certain bugeddddds were present but hard to reproduce, and hence vigorous testing was done by the team to find the source of the bugs and to fix it.

 The `Archive` feature also required a careful consideration of the design alternatives, so as to show a different view in the GUI.
 We also had to consider how this feature would affect the existing commands.